arokor/timely/README.md

 <a name="timely.async"/>
 ### timely.async( func )

 Returns a decorated version of an asynchronous function func that measures its execution time.
 After the callback has been called the measured time is available in the returned function's property "time".
 It is assumed that the callback is the last parameter of the function func.
+The mean time of all calls is founcd in the property "meanTime".

 __Arguments__